 Be driven to Raw Erisel, the meeting point of the Arabian Sea and the Indian Ocean and walk from there back to the camp.

-Once everybody has returned from their chosen activity, we’ll drive to Dihamri Marine Protected Area.
+Once everybody has returned from their chosen activity, we’ll have lunch and drive to Dihamri Marine Protected Area.
 While the beach may not be so spectacular here, in the sea you’ll find a great diversity of flora and fauna.

 Here, diving and snorkelling are available (rental available, extra cost) or you can also decide to join the local fishermen for sea expedition!

-Along the way we’ll stop for photos at Shehahon’s viewpoint
+Along the drive we’ll stop for photos at Shehahon’s viewpoint

 We will have lunch in the village of Dixsam.
 Here we’ll meet the head of the village who will happily tell more about his functions here and the situation of the people living on Socotra Island.